David Allen Stephens - Mississippi's Best Community Newspaper

 Dec.
 10, 1935 – July 22, 2022

-David Stephens, 86, of Vidalia, LA passed away on July 22, 2022 at Trinity Hospital in Ferriday, LA.
-He was born on December 10, 1935, in Hattiesburg, MS to Monroe T. Stephens and Jo Annie Sapp Stephens.
+FERRIDAY – David Stephens, 86, of Vidalia, LA passed away on July 22, 2022, at Trinity Hospital in Ferriday, LA.
+He was born on Dec.
+10, 1935, in Hattiesburg, MS to Monroe T. Stephens and Jo Annie Sapp Stephens.
 David was retired from Winn-Dixie, Concordia Parish Sheriff’s Office and former owner of 84 Quick Stop, Ferriday, LA.

-He is survived by his wife of 67 years, Faye Stephens, his daughter and son-in-law, Renee and Willie Alford, Vidalia, LA; his daughter and son-in-law, Rita and Bruce Kelly, Ridgeland, MS.
+He is survived by his wife of 67 years, Faye Stephens; his daughter and son-in-law, Renee and Willie Alford, Vidalia, LA; his daughter and son-in-law, Rita and Bruce Kelly, Ridgeland, MS; his grandchildren, Tamara Kelly of Madison, MS, Tana Kelly Barlow (Dannie) of Madison, MS and Stephen Wells (Kendra) of Deville, LA; his great-grandchildren, Eason, Kylie and Jack Johnson, Stella and Knox Barlow, Ausbin and Elizabeth Wells and Camp and Carolina Clark; his brother, Edwin Dale Stephens of Texas and numerous nieces and nephews.

 Email newsletter signup